Information updated 11 January 2021

 Can you defer your place for a year?

-In light of the uncertainty around studying abroad in 2020, delaying or deferring your studies can seem like a sensible option.
+In light of the uncertainty around studying abroad, delaying or deferring your studies can seem like a sensible option.

-If you have a place due to start in the Fall, contact your university as soon as possible to see if you’re able to delay starting your studies.
+If you have a place, contact your university as soon as possible to see if you’re able to delay starting your studies.
 The decision of whether or not you can defer will be entirely up to your university, and some have said they will only consider these requests when the international situation is clearer.

 What are the restrictions in different countries?